Meet the Team

 Luca is an Italian qualified lawyer who acts as counsel at Lombardi Associates.
 His working languages include Italian, English and Spanish.

 Luca studied at the University of Padova, where he graduated with a Law degree and where he completed a post-graduate course in International Commerce, from which he graduated with a certificate of merit.
 During his university studies, he also spent a period at the Universidad Pontificia Comillas in Madrid.

-Following this, he has spent almost three years working in an Italian Law firm based in Venice, dealing with commercial law and litigation.
+Following this, he has spent three years working in an Italian Law firm based in Venice, dealing with commercial law and litigation.
 After completing his lawyer qualification, he moved to London where he first worked at the Italian desk of a commercial Law firm based in the City, and then at Couchmans LLP, a leading boutique sports Law firm specialized in the sports, media and sponsorship sectors.